(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 It's easy to have your answers on slides so you can quickly run through and have people mark their own sheets.
 Having them on display again means no confusion over what the answer actually is.

-This is also a great time to have all the microphones on so everyone can enjoy the jubilation or sickening feeling when you get something wrong.
+This is also a great time to have all the microphones on so everyone can enjoy the jubilation or sickening feeling when they get something wrong.

 Finally you need to know who has won and the easy way to do this is to have everyone write their score on their sheet and hold it up to their camera.